dmhenaopa/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 + 2-add_nodeint.c: A function that adds a new node at the beginning of a listint_t list.
 + 3-add_nodeint_end.c: A function that adds a new node at the end of a listint_t list.
 + 4-free_listint.c: A function that frees a listint_t list.
++ 5-free_listint2.c: A function that frees a listint_t list and sets the head to NULL.
 +